 - (a) Whether the aforesaid companies can be considered as listed company(ies)? - (b) Explain the relationship between the aforesaid companies?

-[RTP May 22] - Sol. (a) According to section 2(52) of the Companies Act, 2013, listed company means a company which has any of its securities listed on any recognized stock exchange;
+Sol. (a) According to section 2(52) of the Companies Act, 2013, listed company means a company which has any of its securities listed on any recognised stock exchange;